pythonlover02/Proton-Sarek/README.md

 ## Credits:
-This this project also uses many 3rd party code and patches, i just do little patches so everything works well with an older DXVK, go support them, they are the ones that do the heavy work
+This project also uses many 3rd party code and patches, i just do little patches so everything works well with an older DXVK, go support them, they are the ones that do the heavy work

 Valve: https://github.com/ValveSoftware/Proton